Articles on South Carolina Law

 The Scenario

-The Problems with Losing Your License
+The Problems with Losing Your Driver’s License

 You may not realize it before it happens.
 But how often do you spontaneously leave to have a drink with a friend, or run to the store for a few things?
 Maybe you’re cooking dinner and you realize that you’re missing an ingredient you thought you had.
 Normally, you’d just dash out and pick it up.
 Without your driver’s license, the things that used to seem easy and effortless now take major planning time.

-In South Carolina it is possible for you to lose your driver’s license with a DUI arrest if you refuse the breathalyzer or blow over .15.
-In other words, you don’t even need to get convicted of a DUI to lose your license.
-If you refuse to blow or blow over .15, as soon as you’re arrested and charged, you won’t be able to legally drive until your license is reinstated.
-Even if you have a driver’s license from a state other than SC and your license is suspended in SC, a DUI conviction or arrest can affect your privilege to drive in another state.
+In South Carolina it is possible for you to lose your driver’s license with a DUI arrest if you refuse the breathalyzer or blow .15% or over.
+In other words, you don’t even need to get convicted of a DUI to have your driver’s license suspended.
+If you refuse to blow, your driver’s license will be suspended for 6 months; or, if you blow .15% or over, your driver’s license will be suspended for 30 days.

 You DO Have Options After a DUI